devalees/frontend/@docs/features/01-authentication/IMPLEMENTATION_STEPS.md

      - Connect to relevant API endpoints

 2. **Change Password**
-   - [ ] Add change password feature for logged-in users
+   - [x] Add change password feature for logged-in users
      - Create change password form
      - Validate current and new passwords
      - Show success/error messages
+     - **Note: Currently implemented as a simulation since the backend API doesn't have a dedicated change-password endpoint.
+The frontend interface is complete, but actual password changing functionality will require a backend endpoint update.**

 ## Testing Guidelines
 - Use centralized testing utilities from `src/tests/utils/`